qunitjs/qunit/docs/api/QUnit/test.todo.md

 `QUnit.test.todo( name, callback )`<br>
 `QUnit.todo( name, callback )`

-Define a test that is not yet expected to pass, because the test has one or more failing assertions or throws an exception.
+Define a test that is not yet expected to pass.
+Use this for tests of unfinished code.

 | parameter | description |
 |-----------|-------------|